 The General Assembly is made up of all the Association members who have paid their subscription fees.

-The General Assembly elects among its members a President and a Vice President for a non renewable term of three years.
-The General Assembly is chaired by the President of the Association, the Vice-President or, failing that, any other member appointed by the President.The President of the General Assembly proposes the members of the Board of Directors.
-They are elected by the General Assembly for a non renewable term of three years, unless they have been elected for less than three years.
+The General Assembly is chaired by the President of the Association, the Vice-President or, failing that, any other member appointed by the President.

+The General Assembly elects among its members a President and a Vice President for a non renewable term of four years.
+The President is elected one year before he/she actually enters into function.

+When the President or Vice-President resigns during a normal term, a new President or Vice-President is elected to finish with the same term.
+In this case at the end of this substitution, the newly elected President or Vice-President can candidate for an additional full term of four years.

+Directors are elected by the General Assembly upon proposition by the President, for a term of four years, renewable once.
+The Board is renewed by half, every two years.
+At the shift of Presidency, the incoming President is in charge of proposing the renewal of half of the Directors.

 The Directors are members of the General Assembly.
 The President and the Vice-President do not represent their institutions and have no voting right at the General Assembly.

 The affiliates will be invited to attend the General Assemblies as observers.